Spiros Simitis: Biography

-Spiros Simitis was born in Athens.
-Georgios Simitis, his father, was a lawyer and law professor.
+Spiros Simitis was born in Athens to Fani and Georgios Simitis, a lawyer and law professor who later became a member of the National Liberation Front government in World War II.
 He completed his schooling in Athens.
 Directly after that, with his brother Costas Simitis, he moved to West Germany for university-level education in law.
 The brothers studied at the University of Marburg, where between 1952 and 1956 Spiros Simitis worked for his degree and doctorate in jurisprudence.
 He received his doctorate for work completed in 1956 on "Actual contractual relationships as an expression of the changing social purpose of legal principals in civil law" ("Die faktischen Vertragsverhältnisse als Ausdruck der gewandelten sozialen Funktion der Rechtsinstitute des Privatrechts").
 He then moved a short distance south, to Frankfurt University, where he worked as a research assistant till 1962/63.
 His ambition was to make his career in the universities sector: accordingly, in 1963 he received his habilitation at Frankfurt.
 His dissertation was entitled (loosely translated), "The significance of the welfare state principle in family and company law" ("Der Sozialstaatgrundsatz in seiner Bedeutung fuer das Recht von Familie und Unternehmen").
 Although the risks associated with unregulated accumulation by public bodies of vast quantities of personal data were already appearing on the horizon among academics familiar with developments in database technology, his habilitation was not concerned with Data Protection, the speciality which by the end of the 1960s had become the focus of his work.